 - Kalgoorlie (WA): This is it, the iconic Australian country town.
-Vibrant Kalgoorlie sits on what used to be the richest square mile of gold-bearing earth ever.
+Vibrant Kalgoorlie sits on what used to be the richest square mile of goldbearing earth ever.
 It still pumps around 2,000 ounces a day out of the ground.
-Have a beer in one of the gracious 19th-century pubs, peer into the world's biggest open-cut gold mine, and wander the ghost-town streets of its sister town, Coolgardie.
-See "The Goldfields" in chapter 10. - Hahndorf (SA): A group of Lutheran settlers founded this German-style town in the Adelaide Hills in the 1830s.
-You'll love the churches, the wool factory and crafts shops, and the delicious German food at the local cafes, restaurants, and bakeries.
-See "Side Trips from Adelaide" in chapter 11.
+Have a beer in one of the gracious 19th-century pubs, peer into the world's biggest open-cut gold mine, and check out the operations of the Royal Flying Doctor Service.
+See "The Goldfields," in chapter 11. - Goolwa (SA): At the mouth of Australia's longest river, the Murray, this historic port is full of beautiful sandstone buildings, many of them now art galleries and restaurants.
+Take a walk

-- Coober Pedy (SA): For an Outback experience that's fair-dinkum (genuine), few places are as weird and wonderful as this opal-mining town in the middle of nowhere.
-Visit mines, see wacky museums, and stay in a hotel underground-not all that unusual, considering that the locals live like moles anyway.
-See "Outback South Australia" in chapter 11. - Launceston (TAS): Tasmania's second city is not much larger than your average European or American small town, but it's packed with Victorian and Georgian architecture and remnants of Australia's convict past.
+- along the river's edge, past historic boatsheds and slipways, where paddle steamers once docked, or head out to the sand dune boardwalk for great coastal views.
+The wineries of McLaren Vale are a short drive away.
+See "Side Trips from Adelaide," in chapter 12. - Coober Pedy (SA): Because of the intense summer heat, and because the inhabitants who've spent their lives excavating opal mines are pretty handy when it comes to digging out underground passages, the townsfolk here have created a subterranean town-the biggest in Australia.
+Even the churches are underground.
+See "Outback South Australia," in chapter 13. - Launceston (TAS): Tasmania's second city is not much larger than your average European or American small town, but it's packed with Victorian and Georgian architecture and remnants of Australia's convict past.
 Spend a few days and discover the scenery; splurge a little on a stay in a historic hotel.
-See "Launceston" in chapter 15.
+See "Launceston," in chapter 16.